Welcome to my Studio!

 himself: indeed he progresses in all things by making a fool of

 Sometimes I like to do a painting fast and leave it a little rough because there is the tendency to refine a painting too much, especially a portrait, and the original feeling is lost.
 I almost went too far with this painting, but slapped my hand before I did too much.

 Sometimes I purposefully paint fast, leaving off before I over-refine and lose the immediacy of a painting.
 Other times, I work it again and again, scraping and repainting over two or three days.
 This was such a painting.
 I hope I learned something that I remember from the exercise!

 You can probably tell that I'm not trying to paint perfect roses.
 What I'm trying to do is interpret the roses in order to work out cool and warm temperatures and darks and lights.
 There is always something to study with these paintings.

-Purchase this unframed painting for $175.
+Purchase this unframed painting.

 Contact me if you would like to purchase a plein air frame.